farahhhmasri/news_project/README.md

 ### ✔ Checking training expirements: <br>
-You can run the jupyter notebooks that are provided in [notebooks](https://github.com/farahhhmasri/news_project/tree/3de56dfca923fca912b1a7f4f9bc44989fdc69c1/notebooks/training_experiments) folder to get insights about the training experiments.
+You can run the jupyter notebooks that are provided in [notebooks](https://github.com/farahhhmasri/news_project/tree/3de56dfca923fca912b1a7f4f9bc44989fdc69c1/notebooks/training_experiments) folder to get insights about the performed training experiments.